zoolanders/documentation/src/essentials-for-yootheme-pro/addons/access/condition.md

 ## Composable Rules

-The Access Condition includes a variety of core rules, totaling over 16, which are organized into groups as [Site](../rules/site), [Device](../rules/device), [DateTime](../rules/datetime), and a versatile rule called [Dynamic](../rules/dynamic).
+The Access Condition includes a variety of core rules, totaling over 16, which are organized into groups of Site, Device and DateTime.
 It is possible to include multiple types of the same rule within a single condition, with different configurations.

 ![Access Condition Rules](./assets/access-condition-rules.webp)